Cake Mix Peach Cobbler (Only 4 Ingredients)

 Serving a spoonful of peach cobbler made with a cake mix.

 Using canned peaches allows you to bring the fresh taste of summer to your kitchen any time of year while the cake mix creates the perfect top layer.
+The same technique is used for this cherry cake mix cobbler and blueberry cobbler with cake mix.

 I have been having a version of this easy to make peach cobbler since childhood.
 Trust me when I tell you to serve warm with a big scoop of vanilla ice cream.
 Everyone will be so happy that you did!